Zpeugh/CuisineMachine/README.md

 Open http://localhost:8080/home

-##app
+#app
+---
 This is the main directory for the AngularJS application

 #utilities
 ---

 ###add_recipe_to_cluster.js
-- This file takes a json file of recipes and adds them to the Retrieve and Rank cluster
+This file takes a json file of recipes and adds them to the Retrieve and Rank cluster
 ```
 $ node add_recipe_to_cluster.js <json file>
 ```